veebch/btcticker/README.md

 to reboot and test.

+This method runs the script automatically after login which we have set to do automatically.
+Keep in mind this also means when you SSH into the device and login it will attempt to run the script again immediately and will require you to press Ctrl+C to cancel the script loading again and to get the command prompt.

 # Contributing

 To contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.